What type of content do you primarily create?

 Tap “Return” on the keyboard to save the name.

-7. Access and edit your recorded audio
+7. Access and enhance your audio quality

 The main Voice Memos screen shows all your recordings.
 To play a recording, just tap it.
 You can also edit or delete recordings by selecting them and using the available options.

-The Voice Memos app also lets you trim parts you don’t want, record over parts, or replace your entire recording.
+The Voice Memos app also lets you trim parts you don't want, record over parts, or replace your entire recording.
+These editing features help you create high-quality audio without needing to start over completely if you make a mistake.

 To trim your recording, tap the More Actions button, then tap “Edit Recording.”
 Tap the Trim button at the top right, then drag the yellow trim handles to enclose the section you want to delete or keep.